mpusz/Condor2Nav/README.txt

 Please report all the problems you encounter to the forum on the project webpage.
 At the current development stage aplication should be stable and ready to be tested.
-Data provided in CSV file (gliders, sceneries) may be invalid and need some review and update.
+Gliders data provided in CSV file may be invalid and need some review and update.

 3. Installation